How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Is your house worth less than $1,000,000 now?
 How about 20 years from now, when you pass away?

 - What happens with multiple children under Prop 19?
 Must all the children move into the home as their principal residence?
-We honestly don’t yet know, as further guidance from the California courts or Legislature is needed.
+As of this writing, we don’t yet know, as further guidance from the California courts or Legislature is needed.

 - Does Ellen have to occupy the house forever?
 How long must she live there as her “principal residence” before a reassessment is triggered?
-Again, we don’t yet know, and further guidance is needed.
+Again, as of this writing, we don’t yet know, and further guidance is needed.

 As you can see, the complexity of these situations can rapidly multiply.
 At CunninghamLegal we are closely watching legal and legislative opinions to devise the best possible outcomes for our clients.